 If you do not obtain the ATAR cut-off into Combined Law at Sydney you may like to consider the transfer option.
 You can enrol in another degree at any University, including Sydney.

-You will be assessed according to either your university grades or your secondary qualifications, whichever is higher.
-If you have not studied at a tertiary level for one year full-time (or a part-time equivalent) with a full-time load, you will be assessed according to your secondary qualifications only.
+You will be assessed according to either your tertiary grades or your secondary qualifications, whichever is higher.
+If you have not studied at level for at least one year full-time in the same degree, you will be assessed according to your secondary qualifications only.
 Transfer into Combined Law is competitive and places are limited.

 Applications open in August each year for courses commencing in March the following year.
 If you are unsuccessful in a transfer application at the end of first year you can reapply after second year.
 The credit transfer policies of the Law School and its partner faculties are used when determining the amount of credit for previous studies.
 However, it may be difficult to complete Combined Law within the five years and you may wish to consider completing your first degree and then apply for the Juris Doctor.